tek-gen/image-converter/backend/README.md

 # 🖼️ Image Converter (FastAPI backend)

 This is a FastAPI-based backend for converting up to 10 uploaded images to the desired format (PNG, JPEG, WEBP), returning them as a single ZIP archive.
+Each uploaded file must not exceed 5&nbsp;MB.

 ---

 ## 🔧 Features

 - Endpoint: `POST /convert`
-- Accepts up to 10 images via multipart form
+- Accepts up to 10 images via multipart form (max 5&nbsp;MB each)
 - Returns a ZIP archive with converted images
 - Uses `Pillow` and `python-multipart`
 - Separated logic in `converter.py`
+- Format parameter must be one of `png`, `jpeg`, or `webp`

 ---